-Our lending library offers cutting edge equipment and science kits to schools in Sarasota and Manatee Counties at no cost.
-Through the Lending Library Program, educators who register with Suncoast Science Center are able to enhance their curriculum and promote exploration for improved understanding of science concepts.
+Our Science Lending Library offers cutting-edge equipment and science kits to educators in Sarasota and Manatee Counties at no cost.
+Through the Science Lending Library, educators are able to enhance their curriculum and promote exploration for an improved understanding of science concepts.
 Educators include traditional teachers as well as homeschool families.

 All kits and equipment are currently aligned with the Next Generation Sunshine State Standards.

 (Grades 4th – 12th) Explore Physical Science concepts like mechanics, velocity, speed, motion and acceleration with this hands on kit.
 The Acceleration Cars kit comes with instructional sheets, pull-back trucks, gram weight kits, timers and meter sticks as well as suggested activities.

 (Grades 8th – 12th) Specimens included in this kit are squid, mammal heart and dogfish shark.
 The squid biosmount displays a latex injected and labeled circulatory system.
 The mammal heart biosmount is labeled mid-sagittal dissection separating the heart into two valves and showing the four chambers, valves, papillary muscles, interventricular septum and aorta.
 The dogfish… Read More »

 (Grades 4th – 12th) This simple but powerful toy provides a visible source of uniform speed.
 Students can easily quantify and graph their results, starting them on the road to a conceptual understanding of motion.
 The Constant Velocity Car comes with a data sheet including background, product information, and suggested activities.
 (Kit also includes tape… Read More »

 (Grades 6th – 12th) Make scientific classification a hands-on activity with this interactive kit.
 Using the colorful and durable Bio Cards and a classification key, students learn how to group organisms according to common traits.
 Kit also includes a teacher’s manual and student data sheets.